turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <!-- END OF DAY FRIDAY

 have a good outline, finished innerHTML....but for the examples in this lesson, we aren't actually using eventlisteners.  need to update so they use eventlisteners.  for the color box we could  just add one color, then toggle it

+added section to elephants
+added blue styling to elephants

  -->